Why you always think your friends are mad at you — even when they’re not

 But we can also use history to our advantage to help explain why we’re concerned about the status of our friendships, Franco says.
 Reflecting on the past enables us to pinpoint the source of our fears and to feel confident knowing history doesn’t have to repeat itself.

 When early-pandemic lockdowns separated friends indefinitely, Hirsch thought back to her isolating time in Ireland.
-Instead of reverting to old patterns of non-stop texting as a means of making up for lost face time, she pulled back from social media and reached out to friends directly who she thought could use a sympathetic ear.
+Instead of reverting to old patterns of nonstop texting as a means of making up for lost face time, she pulled back from social media and reached out to friends directly who she thought could use a sympathetic ear.

 Self-centered thinking